 We separate the roles of Chief Executive Officer and Chairman of the Board in recognition of the differences between the two roles.
 The Chief Executive Officer is primarily responsible for developing and executing against the strategic plan adopted by the Board, and for the day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Chief Executive Officer and sets the agenda for Board meetings and presides over meetings of the full Board.
 Our Board also allows independent directors to meet without the presence of management.
-The independent directors of our Board meetings are held in conjunction with each regularly scheduled meeting of our Board.
+The independent directors of our Board met nine times during 2010.
+Benjamin Scott, our Chairman, leads these meetings.
+These meetings are held in conjunction with each regularly scheduled meeting of our Board.
 Any of our directors may request a session comprised of only independent directors at any time.